adamdebrouwere/adamdebrouwere/README.md

 The latter, after an enlightening three months, is the case.

-I like to think I would have gotten here on my own, but realistically, a little direction is what I needed (shout out to [Brainstation](https://www.brainstation.io))
+I like to think I would have gotten here on my own, but realistically, a little direction is what I needed.
+Shout out to [Brainstation](https://www.brainstation.io).

 Now, I can create full-stack web applications using JS, React, Node, SQL, SCSS, and restAPI's.

 [Booktale](https://booktale.netlify.app) is my first fully deployed full-stack web application wherein a user can create and contribute to a comment section linked to a unique QR code.
 My inspiration came from books on hostle bookshelves.
-I wonder where they had once been, and where they might go.
+I wondered about thier past lives, and where they might go.
 This project was my capstone for the boot camp I just completed and it acheives it's purpose, however, I can see much more in the future for [Booktale](https://booktale.netlify.app).

 Welcome to my pad.
-Please be harsh on the decor.
+Be harsh on the decor.
 I only want to get better.

 ### Connect with me at: